 Red Hat is a leading software company in the business of assembling open source components for the Linux operating system and related programs into a distribution package that can easily be ordered and implemented.

 Red Hat was one of the first companies to realize that "free" software could be sold as a product.
-After examining the successful marketing campaign of Evian water, Red Hat concluded that to achieve success, the company had to create more Linux users and brand Red Hat as the Linux name that customers preferred.
-Today, the "Red Hat Plan" is discussed as a model for making customer support a company's primary product.Content Continues Below
+After examining the successful marketing campaign of Evian water, Red Hat executives concluded that in order to be successful, the company had to create more Linux users and brand Red Hat as the Linux name that customers preferred.
+Today, the "Red Hat Plan" is often discussed in business schools as a model for making customer support a company's primary product.Content Continues Below

 On October 28, 2018, it was announced that IBM would be acquiring Red Hat.
 According to IBM, Red Hat will become a business unit of IBM’s Hybrid Cloud team and continue to preserve the independence and neutrality of Red Hat’s open source development heritage.

 - Red Hat Ansible - an open source IT configuration management (CM) and automation platform.